KoLA: Carefully Benchmarking World Knowledge of Large Language Models: Details of Data Collection

 For Task (2), the text to be annotated includes both Known and Evolving data.
-The Known data portion utilizes articles from the MAVEN dataset~\cite{wang-etal-2020-maven}, where the event trigger words and event types have already been annotated, requiring no additional preprocessing.
-As for the Evolving data, we employ the Omni-Event toolkit\footnote{\url{https://github.com/THU-KEG/OmniEvent}} and replace the backbone model with CLEVE~\cite{wang2021cleve} for event extraction preprocessing.
-Given the document and event trigger words, annotators are required to perform the following tasks: a) annotate candidate attributes for each event, and b) correct or delete events if the event trigger words are incorrect.
-The evaluation system provides examples for $159$ event types (with an average of $7$ attributes per type) and constructs a convenient retrieval system to facilitate annotation and quality control.
+As for the Evolving data, we also conduct processing as: \begin{enumerate} \item \textbf{Event Detection}.
+We also employ the named entity recognition results (as in the annotation task (1)) to reproduce the Omni-Event toolkit\footnote{\url{https://github.com/THU-KEG/OmniEvent}}.
+Specifically, we replace the backbone model with CLEVE~\citep{wang2021cleve} for event detection, which achieves a Recall of $81.5\%$ on the ACE2005 dataset and $72.6\%$ on MAVEN dataset.
+The detected events are subsequently used as candidates for event argument annotation. \end{enumerate} The Known data portion utilizes articles from the MAVEN dataset~\citep{wang-etal-2020-maven}, where the event trigger words and event types have already been annotated, requiring no additional pre-processing.
+Then, articles with detected events from both known and evolving data are processed into annotations. \begin{enumerate} \item[2.] \textbf{Event Argument Annotation}.
+Annotators are required to perform the following tasks: a) annotate candidate attributes for each event, and b) correct or delete events if the event trigger words are incorrect.
+To guarantee the annotation quality, we build an online annotation platform that indexes examples for all $159$ event types (with an average of $7$ argument roles per type).
+The annotated results subsequently underwent two rounds of quality checks.
+Annotations deemed unsatisfactory in each round are returned for re-annotation.
+The first-time pass rate for the first round of quality checks is $67\%$, and $91\%$ for the second round.
+The overall Fleiss' Kappa for the annotation is $0.62$.
+Ultimately, on average, $57.8$ events and $235.3$ arguments were annotated per article. \end{enumerate}